SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/sharing-and-perm.md

 The permission model used in SharePoint Embedded is different from the traditional SharePoint model and follows the OneDrive Consumer model.
 That is, Unlike SharePoint you can't break the permission inheritance.
 However, you can apply “additive permissions” to the Content (files and folders) that are in a Container.

-### Container Roles

-Every Container has four predefined roles (that can't be extended or modified) that users or Microsoft Entra security groups can be added or removed from:

-- **Owner**: Has full control over the Container
-- **Manager**: And being to add, update, and delete content in the Container, they can also maintain permissions of the Container and the content in the Container
-- **Writer**: Can add, update, and delete content in the Container
-- **Reader**: Can only view content in the Container If a user is a member of a role, then those permissions apply to all of the content (files and folders) that in that Container.
-For example, if *UserA* is made a member of the Reader role, then *UserA* is able to view and read all content (files and folders) in that Container.

 ## Permissions

 ### Additive Permissions